Battery Energy Storage and Linear Generation Help Data Centers Cut Costs and Ease Grid Pressure

 • Utility Savings: Generating power on site at a cost below utility rates lowers operating expenses and eliminates exposure to unpredictable rate increases.

-• Operational Resilience: With high availability, fully dispatchable output, facilities can form “islanded” microgrids that stay online through grid disruptions.
+• Operational Resilience: With high-availability, fully dispatchable output, facilities can form “islanded” microgrids that stay online through grid disruptions.

 • Fuel Flexibility: Instantaneous switching between any gaseous fuel without downtime offers multiple fuel redundancy options.